andrewbaay/andrewbaay.github.io/content/posts/obm-part3/index.md

 ---
 That covers most of the new rendering features that are implemented on the game alongside the D3D11 port.
 It is a huge undertaking to have done this but i think it is worth it, even just for the stuff i learned along the way.

+You can read the next part of this series [here.](https://sears2424.github.io/posts/obm-part4/)